Young Communist League (Cuba): History

-The Cuban Young Communist League came into existence along with the Communist Party of Cuba in 1965.
+The Cuban Young Communist League came into existence along with the Communist Party of Cuba on April 4, 1962.

 Organization

-Yuniasky Crespo Baquero is the First Secretary of the organisation.
+Aylín Álvarez Garcia is the First Secretary of the organisation.
 The UJC is a member organization of the World Federation of Democratic Youth.
 The 11th and 14th World Festival of Youth and Students were hosted in Cuba by the organization.
 The UJC publishes the daily newspaper Juventud Rebelde (Rebellious Youth) throughout Cuba.
+Members are expected to support the organization by donating 2% of their income monthly.